gingerhome/gingee/docs/ai-context/ai-context.md

 #### Accessing Path Parameters

-When a route with dynamic parameters is matched, GingerJS automatically parses the values from the URL and makes them available in your server script via the **`$g.request.params`** object.
+When a route with dynamic parameters is matched, Gingee automatically parses the values from the URL and makes them available in your server script via the **`$g.request.params`** object.

 **Example:**